minh-git-23/paradise-nursery-shopping-cart/README.md

-\# Paradise Nursery Shopping Cart
+# e-plantShopping

-Paradise Nursery Shopping Cart is a web application built with React and Redux that allows users to browse different houseplants and add them to a shopping cart.
+Paradise Nursery Shopping Cart is a React and Redux based shopping application for browsing and purchasing houseplants online.

-\## Features
+## Features

-\- Browse a collection of houseplants
+- Display multiple categories of houseplants

-\- View plant name, image, and price
+- Show plant thumbnail, name, and price

-\- Add plants to the shopping cart
+- Add plants to the shopping cart

-\- Increase or decrease item quantity
+- Disable Add to Cart button after adding a plant
+- Update cart item quantities

-\- Remove items from the cart
+- Remove items from the cart

-\- View total cart price
+- Show total cart amount dynamically
+- Navigate between Home, Plants, and Cart pages

-\## Technologies Used
+## Technologies Used

-\- React
+- React

-\- Redux Toolkit
+- Redux Toolkit
+- React Redux

-\- JavaScript
+- JavaScript

-\- CSS
+- CSS

-\## Project Goal
+## Project Goal

-The goal of this project is to build a simple e-commerce shopping cart application where users can explore plants and manage items in their cart dynamically.
+The goal of this project is to build a user-friendly shopping cart experience for an online plant nursery called Paradise Nursery.